Subway Squawkers blog, over whether the Yankee brass or Derek Jeter is in the right.

 This went back and forth between us on Subway Squawkers until she launched a fusillade at me… and I haven't responded.

-And I won’t respond on Subway Squawkers, for 2 reasons.
-The first is practical: My response would just be too long.
+And I won't respond on Subway Squawkers, for 2 reasons.
+The 1st is practical: My response would just be too long.

 Lisa's simply keeping control, running both a defense and an offense.
 And I can't fault her for that.